PKU-Alignment/omnisafe/docs/source/common/stastics_tool.rst

         eg.add('algo_cfgs:batch_size', [32, 64, 128])
         eg.add('logger_cfgs:use_wandb', [False])
         eg.add('seed', [0])
-        # total experiment num must can be divided by num_pool
+        # total experiment num is better to be divisible by num_pool
         # meanwhile, users should decide this value according to their machine
         eg.run(train, num_pool=6, gpu_id=None)